Do Go On - 361 - The Hollywood Bandit

 Honestly, I don't want to sound like I don't always believe the police,

-but I want to see the
+but I want to see the footage.

-footage.
-I want to see
+I want to see this footage of

-this footage of Treehouse Chris shooting
+Treehouse Chris shooting first, because I...

-a shot at us first, his gun just jammed.
-That's the only
+Oh no, he took a shot of us first, his gun just jammed.

-And then we riddled them with bullets.
+and then we riddled them with bullets.

 You know what I mean?

-I don't mean to be sceptical, but
+I don't mean to be skeptical, but let's be honest.

-the van again stopped,
+A few minutes later, the van again stopped,

-and Myers this time got out of the side door with a shotgun
+and Myers this time got out of the side door

-and successfully fired it at the officers.
+with a shotgun and successfully fired it at the officers.

 The officers again returned fire,